webplatform/docs-wpd/Projects/Communications/Universities/index.md

 We'd appreciate you forwarding this email to the person responsible for communications in your department.
 If you have a periodic newsletter or other communication about industry opportunities, we'd like to submit our news to that person for dissemination.

 Finally, if you know exceptional students who are working on front-end development (HTML, CSS, SVG, JavaScript) or LAMP development, would you kindly direct them to our [http://docs.webplatform.org/wiki/WPD:Editors_Guide/step_2_communicate_with_the_online_community email list or IRC channel]?
-We may have a paid internship, fellowship, or mentoring program, just for them.

 ==Timeline==